renaissance-publishing/renaissance/content/chapters/17-races.md

   - Language Group: Shape-Dependant (HHED / GR / DDK)

   - *Appearance of Flesh*: Tempters are Spirits, and thus they do not age, do not need to eat, drink or breath, and do not need to sleep.
 However, even though they are Spirits, they are physical beings (and thus, their bodies may be wounded, and they may be killed, using all the rules for normal creatures).
-More than that, it is required of them that their form always resemble that of a flesh-and-blood creature – although the details of their form are otherwise up to them.
+More than that, it is required of them that their form always resemble that of a flesh-and-blood creature–although the details of their form are otherwise up to them.

   - *Shape-Shifting*: Tempters can take the form of any medium-sized natural creature.
 They can control the details of their physical